All On Four Colmar, PA

 We will take dental impressions of the smile and provide a temporary restoration while the permanent dentures are made.
 Then, once the permanent dentures are complete, we will remove the temporary restoration and secure the permanent restoration to the implants.

 While patients may need to replace their dentures after 10 to 15 years, the implants should stay in the mouth permanently.
-All On Four dentures are simple to clean because they are not removable and act like natural teeth.
+All-on-Four dentures are simple to clean because they are not removable and act like natural teeth.

 Frequently Asked Questions